-· Click 'Options' at the top of the 'Scan' interface
+Click 'Options' at the top of the 'Scan' interface

-COMODO Scan ?
-Scan Name: Define items to be scanned, scanning options and running schedule ITEMS OPTIONS SCHEDULE ✓ Decompress and scan compressed files This option allows scanner to decompress archive files e.gzip, .rar, etc. during scanning ☐ Use cloud while scanning This option allows scanner to connect to cloud to query file ratings ☐ Automatically clean threats Quarantine Threats ▼ When the threats are identified, perform the selected action automatically ✓ Show scan results window This option enables to view results of scans launched as per schedule or from the management portal, as well as removable media scans. ☑ Use heuristics scanning Low ▼ Use the selected level of sensitivity while scanning heuristically ✓ Limit maximum file size to 40 MB While scanning, if a file size is larger than specified, it is not scanned ☐ Run this scan with Background ▼ Priority of scanner determines how much of the computer resources are used among other tasks ☑ Update virus database before running This option makes sure the database is updated before running the scan ☐ Detect potentially unwanted applications Potentially unwanted applications are programs that are unwanted despite the possibility that users consented to download them. ☐ Apply this action to suspicious autorun processes The selected action will be automatically applied if unrecognized Windows services, autostart entries or scheduled tasks are detected.
-Limit scan time of a single file to 9 min(s) When the set time limit is reached, the file will be skipped and antivirus will proceed scanning other files.
-OK CANCEL
+COMODO Scan ? 🗆 X Scan Name: Define items to be scanned, scanning options and running schedule ITEMS OPTIONS SCHEDULE ☑ Decompress and scan compressed files This option allows scanner to decompress archive files e.gzip, .rar, etc. during scanning Use cloud while scanning This option allows scanner to connect to cloud to query file ratings ☐ Automatically clean threats Quarantine Threats ▼ When the threats are identified, perform the selected action automatically ✓ Show scan results window This option enables to view results of scans launched as per schedule or from the managem removable media scans. nent portal, as well as ☑ Use heuristics scanning Low ▼ Use the selected level of sensitivity while scanning heuristically ✓ Limit maximum file size to 40 MB While scanning, if a file size is larger than specified, it is not scanned ☐ Run this scan with Background ▼ Priority of scanner determines how much of the computer resources are used among other tasks ☑ Update virus database before running This option makes sure the database is updated before running the scan ☐ Detect potentially unwanted applications Potentially unwanted applications are programs that are unwanted despite the possibility the download them. nat users consented to ☐ Apply this action to suspicious autorun processes The selected action will be automatically applied if unrecognized Windows services, autosta scheduled tasks are detected. art entries or Limit scan time of a single file to 9 min(s) When the set time limit is reached, the file will be skipped and antivirus will proceed scanning ng other files.